 Expected results from the DFID Impact Fund are:

 - Over 5 million poor women and men using or benefiting from access to affordable goods and services such as health, agricultural services, food, energy, housing, education, and safe water or accessing new opportunities as employees or producers.

 - Investments in over 100 enterprises in sub-Saharan Africa and South Asia

 - Additional private capital invested alongside the DFID Impact Fund.

 - The DFID Impact Fund will be focused on investments in low income and lower-middle income countries in sub-Saharan Africa and South Asia with a maximum of 15% of capital available for investing in India through a regional or a global intermediary.
 The Fund capital cannot be invested through an intermediary focused on investing only in India.

 - The DFID Impact Fund will be invested through vehicles that have a clear strategy to invest in businesses that achieve positive impact on the BOP (Bottom of the pyramid) population in their target geographies as consumers, producers or workers.

 - Funds which have a potential to invest in sectors or enterprises that target poor women and girls as suppliers, producers or consumers of essential goods or businesses for the poor in post-conflict countries are particularly welcome to apply.

-Further information on the DFID Impact Fund (external link)
+DFID Impact Fund homepage (external link)